ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 Ensure local component isProcessing states are managed correctly.

 This significantly improves error visibility and task transparency for the user during AI-driven processes within Scripting V2.

+Global Navigation: A new handlers.handleNavigateToTask function has been added.
+This global handler allows the TaskQueue to navigate the user directly to the relevant project and video when they click the "View" button on a completed scripting task, regardless of their current location within the application.
+This makes jumping back into the workflow seamless.

 Data Handlers
 handlers.fetchPlaceDetails: